Against discrimination at the RUB

 • Representative of young people and trainees

-• Social counselling and addiction advice for employees
+• Social counseling and addiction advice for employees

 • Officer for the interests of students with disabilities and/or chronic illnesses